alex9446/message_list/SECURITY.md

 # Security Policy

-## Supported Versions

-Currently only the dev branch is supported.
+Before reporting a vulnerability, check if the fix is already in the **dev** branch or in a pull request.

-## Reporting a Vulnerability
+## Reporting a vulnerability

 Send me an email, the address is in the profile.